-The COAG Health Council has a function under the Health Practitioner Regulation National Law (the National Law) to oversee the National Registration and Accreditation Scheme.
+The COAG Health Council oversees the National Regulation and Accreditation Scheme (NRAS or the National Scheme) under the Health Practitioner Regulation National Law (the National Law).

 Health Ministers from each state and territory and the Commonwealth are members of the Ministerial Council.

 Guide to the National Registration and Accreditation Scheme (NRAS) for health professions - A Word version can be found here.

 AHMAC information on regulatory assessment criteria and process for adding new professions to the NRAS

 A Ministerial communique outlining the purpose of the NRAS and recognising the important contribution to health service delivery by all health professionals, including those regulated under the NRAS, and those that are regulated by other means has been released by the Council.

 In 2008 the Council of Australian Governments (COAG) signed the Intergovernmental Agreement for a National Registration and Accreditation Scheme for the health professions (NRAS).
 The agreement established a single, national scheme for registered health practitioners.
 The NRAS ensures that all regulated health professionals are registered against consistent, high quality, national professional standards and can practise across state and territory boarders without having to re-register in each jurisdiction.

 The National Law is enacted in each state and territory.